Q: Can we use the logos of companies for the cover of our book? What about CD labels?

 Legally, you probably do not – the “do not picture” list applies to official publications of the school, and a yearbook is the work of the students, not of the school.
 However, diplomatically, the answer may be different.
 If you have a parent who feels strongly that she does not want her student photographed, then it may be worth eliminating identifiable photos of that student to avoid a blow-up that threatens the well-being of the entire yearbook.
 (Note that the “do not picture” list should, by law, be a parental “opt out” rather than a parental “opt in.”
 If your district has an “opt in” policy, see if you can get it changed.)

-Q: Can we print memorial pages for students who passed away during the year?
+Q: Can we print memorial pages for students, faculty and others in the school community who have died during the year?

-Q: Can we post the photos we take for the yearbook onto a Facebook page?
+Q: Can we post the photos we take for the yearbook onto a social media page?

 If they are staff-generated photos and not photos taken by a private contractor, yes – a private photo studio will have contractual limits on how its photos can be used, and typically (without a substantial extra charge) they are licensed for one-time-only use in a print publication.
 Make sure your student photographers understand at the start of the school term how their photos are to be used.
 When there is no salary or employment contract, the copyright stays with the photographer, and the photographer has the right to object if her work is used in a way that goes beyond her consent.